Today is our wedding anniversary.

 The fact is that we weren’t always good to each other.
 We weren’t always happy.
 We started out immature, selfish and defensive simply fuelled on passion for each other that we didn’t know how to temper.
 We’ve had our share of faults and bad habits that we brought into this relationship.
 We’ve both done and said things we wish we could take back.
 And even though we’ve now found a groove as parents, there were months, years, where all of our existing problems bubbled to the surface under the pressures of having kids.

 We both worked hard to make it through these eleven years.
 We paid money and twisted schedules to fit in (necessary) marriage counselling.
 Long late night talks on the couch where we both wanted to get up and leave, but we sat there, with tears in our eyes wondering how on earth we would make this work.
 Then there was the resentment, one of the most crippling scourges on a marriage.
-Resentment would fill up til our glazes were stone and we felt numb towards each other.
+Resentment would coat our hearts and turn them to stone, becoming stone til we felt numb towards each other.
 Only kindness can melt resentment.
 Making your actions kind when your heart wants to call it a day is where devotion becomes intentional.
 Marriage has to be intentional through all the crusty, thorny, cold and disappointing parts.

 One of the hardest things in my life has been to let myself be open, be changed, be less controlling of how I love.
 Marriage has been one of the harder things in my life.